sadath42/svc-employee-management/README.md

   * If department is same
        * Salary is more than other employee
   * Else
+       * Multiply the salary with bonus factor
+       * retun the employee who is having greater salary

+### getHighestPaidEmployee, This method should will accept two employee s And returns the employee based on below criteria
+  * If department is same
+       * Salary is more than other employee
+  * Else
-       * Multify the salary with bonus factor
+       * Multiply the salary with bonus factor
-       * retunr the employee who is having greater salary
+       * retun the employee who is having greater salary